MArhamAA1422/b6-learning/react/react.dev.md

 React does not batch across multiple intentional events like clicks—each click is handled separately.
 Rest assured that React only does batching when it's generally safe to do.
 This ensures that, for example, if the first button click disables a form, the second click would not submit it again.

 - An updater function (e.g. n => n + 1) gets added to the queue.
-- Any other value (e.g. number 5) adds “replace with 5” to the queue, ignoring what's already queued.
+- Any other value (e.g. number 5) adds "replace with 5" to the queue, ignoring what's already queued.

 In Strict Mode, React will run each updater function twice (but discard the second result) to help you find mistakes.